online-bridge-hackathon/gcp-automation/README.md

 # gcp-automation
 Repository for the GCP infrastructure provisioning

-# To build the cluster on GCP go to the cluster folder
+# To build the cluster on GCP
+Go to the cluster folder